grammyjs/website/site/docs/plugins/conversations.md

   // Wait for the user to send their address: const userHomeAddressContext = await conversation.wait();

-  // Ask the user their nationality await ctx.reply("Could you also please state your nationality?");
+  // Ask the user for their nationality await ctx.reply("Could you also please state your nationality?");

   // Wait for the user to state their nationality